A playbook from an accidental TEDx speaker, who later wound up being named Editor's Pick, an selection achieved by less than 1% of all TEDx talks.

 Stay on it.
 If you want to step forward, start toward the back so you have room to move.
 Never walk backwards — always forward.
 The dot is your anchor and your power position.

-Practice on the red dot 2–3 weeks out so you know exactly how many steps you can take forward, left, and right without leaving it.
+Practice on the red dot 2–3 weeks out if at all possible, so you know exactly how many steps you can take forward, left, and right without leaving it.

 Also check what the dot is made of — ours was loop yarn, and my heels could have easily gotten caught in it (you can see it in the picture).
 I changed my shoes because of it.